 At the border between the United States and Canada you find Niagara Falls.
-It has the highest flow rate of all waterfalls in North America and it’s just as impressive as you can imagine that it is.
+Visiting Niagara Falls is a magnificent experience.
+Niagara Falls has the highest flow rate of all waterfalls in North America and it’s just as impressive as you can imagine that it is.

 The falls are best seen from the Canadian side in the town of Niagara Falls.
 Great ways to explore the falls when visiting are by going to the overlooks, take a boat tour and see after dark light shows and fireworks.

 See the falls from the overlooks